Conan Artifact Repository

 Q: Why can't I upload packages to the CNB Conan repository using Conan 1.x?

-A: We do not support the legacy protocol of Conan 1.x.
-If you need to upload using Conan 1.x, you must first enable revisions by running the command export CONAN_REVISIONS_ENABLED=True, and then try uploading again.
+A: The legacy protocol of Conan 1.x is not supported.
+If you need to upload using Conan 1.x, enable revisions first by running export CONAN_REVISIONS_ENABLED=True, then try uploading again.

-Q: Why do I get a 409 Conflict error when uploading?
+Q: Why do I get a 409 error when uploading?

-A: Currently, we only support storing a single recipe revision and a single package revision per version.
-Pushing a different revision for an existing recipe or package is considered an "overwrite" operation.
-To resolve this, either change your repository's "Overwrite Policy" to "Allow Overwrites" or increment the version of your package before uploading.
+A: Currently, only a single recipe revision and a single package revision per version are supported.
+Pushing a different revision is treated as an overwrite operation.
+Set your repository's overwrite policy to "Allow Overwrites", or change the package version and try again.

-Q: Why do I get a 400 Bad Request error when uploading?
+Q: Why do I get a 400 error when uploading?

-A: This usually happens when your package name does not conform to the Conan 2.x naming conventions.
-Please check and correct the package name before trying to upload again.
+A: This usually means the package name doesn't conform to Conan 2 naming conventions.
+Please verify and retry.

 More Information

-For more advanced usage, please refer to the official Conan documentation.
+For more Conan usage, please refer to the official documentation.